robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the recommended HTTP method for searching resources in REST?

-A) POST to /search
+- A. POST to /search
-B) GET with query parameters
+- B. GET with query parameters
-C) SEARCH method
+- C. SEARCH method
-D) Both A and B are valid
+- D. Both A and B are valid

 ### Back
 **Correct Answer**: D